-Say good morning to flavor when you make quick and easy Huevos Rancheros!
-This delicious Mexican breakfast recipe features toasted tortillas, refried beans, sunny side eggs, and a mouthwatering vegetable sauce topping.
+Huevos Rancheros is a delicious Mexican breakfast recipe featuring toasted tortillas, refried beans, sunny side eggs, and a mouthwatering vegetable sauce topping.
 Garnish it with avocados, queso fresco, chorizo, and more veggies.

 I feel like it’s easy to skip right over breakfast these days.
 The world is moving so fast, so it’s hard to sit down and enjoy a meal first thing in the morning!
 That is exactly why you should treat yourself to the protein packed, flavorful, and easy breakfast that you deserve.